RoshanJose7/farm-tech/README.md

-# Connect Tech Blog Site
+# Krishi Tech Blog Site

 ### A Static Web Site for our StartUp